 Think When You Search and Think Before You Click

-Keeping you stay safe and helping you with your computer problems are our most important missions.
+Keeping you safe and helping you with your computer are our most important missions.
 With the world still deep in the throes of our first modern-era pandemic, it seems there are more scams and trickery in the world than there are viruses.

 In this tip, we’re going to give you some good advice and some reminders on what you can do to avoid creating big problems for yourself by generating poorly worded searches, clicking on fraudulent and/or misleading search results as well and providing you with a quick class on how to read a URL.